Transitions Support Service evaluation

 - Although it is early days, there are promising indications that transition support has improved outcomes for young people leaving care.
 The vast majority of young people involved said they trusted their TSS worker, and that their TSS worker understood their needs.

-During year three the size of the eligible cohort will increase.
+We are committed to using what we have been told to improve the Transition Support Service.
+During the third year of the service the size of the eligible cohort will increase.
 Further development of the service will be informed by the voices of young people with care experience and from ongoing research.